srivastava-rishi/CaperOrb/README.md

   Info:-

  Caper orb is a 2d game, which allows users to interact with the game using orb.

-	Caper orb has an alluring design and comprises of  various snags and hindrances which provides one with experience .
+ It has an alluring design and comprises of  various snags and hindrances which provides one with experience.

  The game will allow even non-gamers to indulge into this simple and unique game because of intuitive easy controls.

  The main goal of the user is to collect coins while avoiding challenges, and completing level within a given frame of time.

 First Level design :-